Posted On: November 13, 2025

 Step 4: Take Additional Pre-Licensing Coursework

-The pre-licensing courses in Step 1 were only the classes you needed before beginning your trainee work.
+The pre-licensing courses in step one were only the classes you needed before beginning your trainee work.
 There are other courses you'll need to take before your licensing exam.
 In most states, the timing of the rest is flexible.
 You can take them before, alongside, or after your trainee hours.

 There are at least 75 additional pre-licensing class hours to complete, including: